mono/Embeddinator-4000/docs/Contributing.md

 ### Specific Goals

-In addition to mapping .NET API to Objective-C we aim to:
+In addition to mapping .NET APIs to Objective-C we aim to:

-* Generate modern and pleasing API to use from Objective-C;
+* Generate modern and pleasing APIs to use from Objective-C;
 * Bridge similar concepts between .NET and Objective-C, e.g. convert interfaces into protocols;
 * Increase interoperability with Foundation.framework, e.g. map all `System.String` to `NSString`;
 * Expose extra types from .NET base class libraries (BCL) when required (and when no native alternative exists);